Law enforcement in India: Metropolitan police (policing in cities)

 Some major metropolitan cities use the police commissionerate system (like Delhi, Mumbai, Chennai, Kolkata, Bengaluru, Hyderabad, Ahmedabad, Lucknow, Jaipur etc.), headed by a police commissioner.
 Demand for this system is increasing as it gives police a free hand to act freely and take control of any situation.
 68 large cities and suburban areas currently have this system in India.

-Even in British Raj, the presidency towns of Calcutta, Bombay and Madras had commissionerate system.
+Even during the colonial era, the presidency towns of Calcutta, Bombay and Madras had commissionerate system.